swe-assignments/dom-inator/README.md

  - [ ] Right now, you can't seen any blocks!
 That is because the `.css` file for this page hasn't been hooked up!
 Add the correct thing to the `<head>` of the `block-busters.html` so that the css gets imported and we can see the first block!
  - [ ] See the red block?
 Write some javascript to create 99 more identical to it (so a total of 100 red blocks).
 Each block should have a class of `red-block` and an id of `block-i` (where `i` is the number of the block.)
  - [ ] Now write some javascript so that whenever a user's mouse enters a block, it disappears from the page.

+## Extension

+Now you can dominate the dom, let's make it pretty!

+Choose one of the pages and make it look awesome with css :smile: